 - Specialist knowledge or skills, as in: "and who else is going to be able to deal with Indian privacy law, in Hindi?"

 The basic licence

-OK, you've fixed a price for the basic license.
-For a newspaper or magazine, that'd be a license to use your work in one edition, on paper.
-For a website, it might be a license to post your work for one "editorial cycle".
+OK, you've fixed a price for the basic licence.
+For a newspaper or magazine, that'd be a licence to use your work in one edition, on paper.
+For a website, it might be a licence to post your work for one "editorial cycle".
 So now it's time to negotiate...